 This statute defines that drug not for purpose of sale is when a person knows and intentionally possesses a controlled substance (i.e. illegal drugs), unless the substance was obtained with prescription.
-In short, owning or having control over drugs that you do not plan to trade for valuables or cash is considered as drug possession in Las Vegas.
+In short, owning or having control over drugs that you do not plan to trade for valuables or cash is drug possession.

 Types of Prohibited Possession

 One of the common misconceptions when it comes to drug possession is when the illegal substance is found physically on the person.
 The legal meaning, however, defines “possession” as extending to any location you exercise control over (i.e. at home, or in the car).

 There are 3 types of controlled substance possession such as:

 This possession is when someone physically keeps the controlled substance in their person.
 This includes hiding marijuana in your back pocket, or holding a baggie of crystal meth in your hand.

 This happens when someone stores the drugs in a place that they have a control over.
 For example, hiding an ounce of cocaine inside your house, or keeping heroin in your cabinet.